posl/replication-kuramoto2023emse/README.md

 Please ensure that these libraries are installed in your Python environment before running the script.

 For more detailed information on the project and its findings, please refer to the paper.

+## Reference
+We make use of the list of bots (i.e., groundtruthbots.csv) available at https://github.com/mehdigolzadeh/IdentifyBots_ReplicationPackage.